 Sometimes, people correlate “real” art with doing things in a time-consuming way.
-I disagree with this philosophy and rejoice in “creative hacks”: shortcuts that help you to achieve the effects you want with less time and less trouble!
-Today, I’d like to show you eight of my favorite creative hacks.
+I disagree with this philosophy and rejoice in creative hacks: shortcuts that help you to achieve the effects you want with less time and less trouble!
+Today, I’d like to share ten of my favorite creative hacks.
 Hopefully you can employ at least a couple of these for your next project.
-After all, the easier a project is, the more likely you are to take it on!
+After all, the easier a project is, the more likely you are to give it a try!

 1. Use a Pencil Sharpener to Make a Nice Chalk Tip

-If you have incorporated chalkboards into your home décor, you probably want to outfit them with artistic lettering and illustrations.
+If you have incorporated chalkboards into your home decor, you probably want to outfit them with artistic lettering and illustrations.
 Unfortunately, that’s difficult to achieve with the blunt ends of chalk.
 What’s an artist to do?
 Sharpen the chalk!

 2. Use a Lightbox and Notebook Paper to Write in Cards

 No matter how hard you try, it’s fairly impossible to freehand write perfectly straight messages in cards.
 My lettering always creeps upward or slopes downward!
 If you have the same problem, try putting your card against a piece of notebook paper on a light box.
-You’ll be able to write a perfectly straight message every time without having to draw any pencil guidelines!
+You’ll be able to write a perfectly straight message every time without having to draw any pencil guidelines.

 4. Keep Your Favorite Lettering/Calligraphy Exemplars at Hand

 Day after day, you’re pelted with information coming from your phone, your computer, the television, and other people.
 Considering the volume of things we have to remember, it’s a miracle that we retain anything!
-So — you shouldn’t feel guilty if you can’t remember every character of your favorite calligraphy or lettering alphabets.
-Make (or print) exemplars of the alphabets you like to use, and keep them close!
+So, you shouldn’t feel guilty if you can’t remember every character of your favorite calligraphy or lettering alphabets.
+Make (or print) exemplars of the alphabets you like to use, and keep them close.
 That way, when you’re ready to letter on an envelope or a bullet journal, you have an exemplar ready to reference.

 6. Repurpose an Old Book into a Sketchbook